Kids Summer Activities

 • Create a house for your stuffed animals out of objects in your room.
 Find an unused box to make a tiny home or make a tent out of a blanket.
 Tell your stuffed animal a story before bed.

-• Build a fort.
-Use chairs, tables, blankets, pillows, sheets, or anything around the house to build your fort.
+• Use chairs, tables, blankets, pillows, sheets, or anything around the house to build a fort.
 Name your fort and invite someone inside to read with you.

 Ages 8 - 11